flodihn/elli/README.md

 [![Travis CI](https://travis-ci.org/knutin/elli.png)](https://travis-ci.org/knutin/elli)

 Modifications by flodihn:
-* Removed try catch when calling Mod:handle in elli_http.erl so errors in your code crashes normllay without hiding the error and returning an html status code 500.
+* Removed try catch when calling Mod:handle in elli_http.erl so errors in your code crashes normaly without hiding the error and returning an html status code 500.

 Elli is a webserver you can run inside your Erlang application to expose an HTTP API.
 Elli is a aimed exclusively at building